theimowski/SAFE-TodoMVC-workshop/README.md

 ## 1. delete a Todo

-### Client - in `viewTodo`, just after the `label` add a `button` with `destroy` class.
+### Client - add "destroy" button

+In `viewTodo`, just after the `label` add a `button` with `destroy` class.

 F# is whitespace sensitive (like e.g. Python), so make sure you got the indents right - `button` should start in same column as `label`.

 When working with React and Elmish, square brackets used for creating lists can get cumbersome - make sure you get them right, otherwise you might experience unwanted compiler errors!
 First list applied to an element stands for its properties (React props) - that's where you should place the `ClassName`, and the second list stands for the element's children (empty in this case).

 Note how a red cross appears in the UI when you move your mouse over a todo.

-### Shared - add `DeleteCommand` with Id of a Todo (`Guid` type) and `TodoDeleted` event with a `Todo`
+### Shared - add DeleteCommand and TodoDeleted event

+`DeleteCommand` with Id of a Todo (`Guid` type) and `TodoDeleted` event with a `Todo`.

 The `Command` and `Event` types are represented as what we call Discriminated Unions in F#.
 Think of them as the sum types from the Functional Programming jargon.

 When I say "`DeleteCommand` with Id" I mean new Discriminated union case with a backing field - to add new case, we write `| NewCase` (remember about whitespace sensitivity!) and then (optionally) we list the types for backing fields after `of` keyword: `| NewCase of Guid`

-### Shared - in `handle` function cover case for new command - use `List.find` to grab a Todo with given id and create `TodoDeleted` event
+### Shared - handle DeleteCommand

+In `handle` function cover case for new command - use `List.find` to grab a Todo with given id and create `TodoDeleted` event.

 `match {expression} with` is a pattern matching clause in F#.
 We can use it to cover all Discriminated Union cases - see how `AddCommand` case is covered and follow that pattern for `DeleteCommand`.
 You might use `let todo = ...` binding to find a Todo.

 We also need to return `Result` - so for now assume `Ok` case.
 Use pipe (`|>`) operator to apply value on the left side to function on right hand side.

-### Shared - in `apply` function cover case for new event - use `List.filter` to remove Todo that has the given Id
+### Shared - apply TodoDeleted

+In `apply` function cover case for new event - use `List.filter` to remove Todo that has the given Id.

 Again using pattern matching, we'll cover case for `TodoDeleted`.
 The return type of `apply` is `Todo list` - last expression in F# is always the return value (no need for explicit `return` keyword).

-We can "pipe" todod: `todos |> ...` to `List.filter` with a lambda function (predicate) checking for Id equality - use `<>` operator to see if Ids are different.
+We can "pipe" todos: `todos |> ...` to `List.filter` with a lambda function (predicate) checking for Id equality.
+Use `<>` operator to see if Ids are different.

-### Client - add `Destroy` Msg with Id of a Todo (`Guid`)
+### Client - add Destroy Msg

+The `Destroy` Msg should come with Id of a Todo (`Guid`).

 The Msg `type` in Client stands for all possible actions in our UI - make sure you can tell the difference between the Msg and Command, they're not the same!

 When we click the red cross button, we'll need to trigger that Msg.

-### Client - in `update` function handle new Msg - execute `DeleteCommand`
+### Client - handle Destroy Msg

+In `update` function handle new Msg - execute `DeleteCommand`.

 Yet again pattern matching - follow the pattern as per `Add` Msg.
 We need to return a tuple of new model and Cmd (Cmd and our Command in Shared module are also different things - naming is hard!).
 To return a tuple simply do `model, cmd` (comma creates a tuple) - note that we don't need to change the model here so we return it unchanged.

 To execute `DeleteCommand` we first need to create it by passing the Id of a Todo and then calling `execute` function.

-### Client - add `OnClick` event handler to the "destroy" button and `dispatch` a `Destroy` msg with todo's Id
+### Client - trigger Destroy Msg

+Add `OnClick` event handler to the "destroy" button and `dispatch` a `Destroy` msg with Todo's Id.

 `OnClick` is another React prop that we can add.
 It takes a function as a parameter - same as event handlers in `viewInput` function above.

 Follow the pattern from `viewInput` to dispatch the `Destroy` Msg.
 To create the Msg you'll need to pass the Todo's Id - you can get it by using dot notation (`todo.Id`) - `todo` is a parameter to our `viewTodo` function.

-### Client - in `request` function handle `DeleteCommand` - call DELETE /todo/{id} without body
+### Client - send request for DeleteCommand

+In `request` function handle `DeleteCommand` - call DELETE /todo/{id} without body.

-This is where we call HTTP request to our server - follow the pattern from `AddCommand` case: use `fetch` function with proper parameters.
+This is where we call HTTP request to our server.
+Follow the pattern from `AddCommand` case: use `fetch` function with proper parameters.
 To construct /todo/{id} url, call `todo` function with the given Id.

 The `fetch` function takes optional request body as last parameter.
 For this call we don't need the body so pass `None` as last param.

 By now we should be able to delete a todo from the Web app, however we are still missing proper handling on server side, so the change will not be persisted.

-### Server - add handler for DELETE to `todoRouter` - execute `DeleteCommand`
+### Server - add handler for DeleteCommand

+Add DELETE handler to `todoRouter` and execute `DeleteCommand`.

 Follow the pattern for POST from `todosRouter`.
 We don't need to do `BindModelAsync` as there's no request body.
-Just change `AddCommand` with `DeleteCommand`.
+Just replace `AddCommand` with `DeleteCommand`.
 We can take the Id from `todoRouter` parameter.

-Now we should be able to remove a Todo server-side.
+Now we should be able to remove a Todo server-side, but still missing error handling.

-### Shared - add `TodoNotFound` error and in `handle` function replace `List.find` with `List.tryFind` to properly handle missing todo error
+### Shared - add TodoNotFound error

+In `handle` function replace `List.find` with `List.tryFind` to properly handle missing todo error.

 As one could call our API for a non-existing Todo, we need to handle that case.
-After using `List.tryFind` we can utilise pattern matching to see if Todo exists (`Some todo` case) or not (`None` case) - correspondingly call `Ok` or `Error` (see `AddCommand` case)
+After using `List.tryFind` we can utilise pattern matching to see if Todo exists (`Some todo` case) or not (`None` case) - correspondingly call `Ok` or `Error` (see `AddCommand`).

-### Server - in `execute` function for `TodoNotFound` return HTTP 404 `notFound`
+### Server - map TodoNotFound to HTTP response

+In `execute` function for `TodoNotFound` return HTTP 404 `notFound`.

 If we call DELETE /todo/{id} multiple times (from REST Client), we'll get a 500 Internal Error due to not complete pattern matching.
 Fix that by handling `TodoNotFound` inside `execute` function - follow pattern for `TodoIdAlreadyExists`.